-For the year ended March 31, 2023 For the year ended March 31, 2024 - Millions of yen Millions of yen Fair value at the time of derecognition 10 698 Accumulated gain or loss on disposal 458
+For the year ended March 31, 2024 For the year ended March 31, 2025 Millions of yen Millions of yen Fair value at the time of derecognition 698 0 Accumulated gain or loss on disposal 458 (32)

-These equity-based financial instruments are disposed for reasons such as reviews of business relationships.
+These equity-based financial instruments are disposed for reasons such as reviews of business relationships and the liquidation of investee companies.

 Accumulated gain or loss (net-of-tax basis) related to equity-based financial assets measured at FVTOCI are transferred from other components of equity to retained earnings when it is derecognized.
-There were no transfers for the years ended March 31, 2023.
-The amounts of such transfers for the years ended March 31, 2024 were $\frac{1}{319}$ million.
+The amounts of such transfers for the years ended March 31, 2024 were ¥319 million.
+The amounts of such transfers for the years ended March 31, 2025 were ¥ (21) million.